Chocolate Peppermint Truffles are a great last-minute chocolate Christmas dessert!

 It’s crazy how quickly Christmas can sneak up on you.
 Sure, it comes at the same time every year… but I swear I was just making these healthy energy balls for the New Year and now we’re just days from Santa’s arrival.

-If you’re baking up a storm for the holidays, you’ll be pleased to know that this Chocolate Peppermint Truffles recipe doesn’t require any baking!
+If you’re baking up a storm for the holidays, you’ll be pleased to know that this holiday candy doesn’t require any baking!
 Make a batch up early and they’ll give you a little more energy while you finish your holiday wrapping!

 Chocolate Peppermint Truffle Ingredients

 These mint truffles are so simple, and as far as holiday treats go, they’re pretty healthy as well.
-Here are the ingredients we use for this chocolate peppermint truffle recipe:
+Here are the ingredients we use:

 - cocoa powder